sandialabs/spack-manager/docs/index.rst

 So what are the benefits of Spack-Manager?

-- Spack-Mangager allows additional agility and coordination at the project level that can not be maintained for a larger tool such as spack.
+- Spack-Mangager allows additional agility and coordination at the project level that can not be maintained for a larger tool/database such as spack.
    This is done through heavy use of custom spack `package repositories <https://spack.readthedocs.io/en/latest/repositories.html>`_ and spack's `custom extensions <https://spack.readthedocs.io/en/latest/extensions.html>`_ to allow for prototyping at the project level, as well as the option to maintain features that are only intended for the project's development team.